I came to the nation's capital (against the advice of everyone I love and trust) determined to conquer.

 I've started to teach two close friends to play the guitar.
 I joined a Hispanic employes' club.
 I've been to colonial Williamsburg and hope to go to New York soon.

-When friends from back home inquire, I tell them that Washington is an interlude they must experience.
+When friends from back home inquire, I tell them Washington is an interlude they must experience.
 Personally I'm committed to two years here, I say.

 I guess the cultural shock is beginning to wear off.